ESPN, Univision set audience records for men's World Cup final

-LOS ANGELES (Reuters) - Germany’s victory over Argentina in soccer’s World Cup final drew record audiences, broadcasters ESPN and Univision said on Monday.
+LOS ANGELES, July 14 (Reuters) - Germany’s victory over Argentina in soccer’s World Cup final drew record audiences, broadcasters ESPN and Univision said on Monday.

 About 26.5 million U.S. viewers on both networks watched Mario Goetze’s extra time volley push Germany past Argentina, 1-0, on Sunday in Rio de Janeiro for its fourth World Cup title.